adebola-io/whirlwind/Documentation/Design/Board.md

    ```

 -  `_` represents special catchall/undefined type.
--  All blocks return either an expression or the `_` type.
+-  All blocks return either an expression or, implicitly, the `_` type.
 -  Types can be automatically upcasted to superclasses and union types.
 -  Types can be downcasted using the `as` keyword to an inclusive set of supertypes.
 Downcasting should cause panic if it is incorrect at runtime.
 -  `_` cannot be assigned to a variable, only used in wrappers like `Outcome` and `Maybe`.